 Yes!
 For many students, ideas about their careers, academic and personal interests, strengths, and values are interrelated.
 Learning about one of these areas can help clarify or refine a student’s understanding of another.
 Learning about the connections between majors, skills and interests, and careers can help students understand the different paths of the college experience.

-The 2018–19 Free Application for Federal Student Aid (FAFSA) was available as of October 1, 2017!
+The 2023-2024 Free Application for Federal Student Aid (FAFSA) is available October 1, 2022.
 Every eligible student is encouraged to file the FAFSA.
 Even if you believe that your income may be too high for federal financial aid, you will still qualify for student loans, and many scholarships and grant programs still require a FAFSA for consideration.
-Students who are graduating by May 2018 only need to submit a FAFSA if they plan to continue onto another degree program.
+Students who are graduating by May 2023 only need to submit a FAFSA if they plan to continue onto another degree program.

 Helpful FAFSA filing hints: